Low inflation,falling growth leave more room for rate cut: Das | Devdiscourse

 It can be noted that GDP slipped to a six-year low of 5 percent in the June quarter, which led the government to announce some booster doses in three installments so far.
 Courtesy the space created by low-inflation, the RBI has already cut rates four times to the tune of 110 bps this year to push growth.

 "Today, when we see that the price stability is maintained and inflation is much below 4 percent and is expected to be so in the next 12 months horizon, there's room for (more) rate cuts, especially when growth has slowed down," Das said, speaking at an event organised by Bloomberg News here this evening.
-However, the governor was quick to add that "within this policy framework, the MPC will consider these aspects, as well as several other factors and the final decision, will be taken in the ensuing MPC meetings in October."
-Das also refused to share the RBI's revised growth projection, stating that it will go public with the revised numbers at the next monetary policy announcement on October 4.
+However, he refused to share RBI's revised growth projection, stating that it will go public with the revised numbers at the next monetary policy announcement on October 4.

 Das reiterated there are many areas of opportunity amid the "challenging" environment and called for focusing on the same without getting mired in negative sentiments.
 He also said the recent issues on the oil front, especially after the drone attacks on the largest Saudi Arabian facility and resultant drop in capacity by a tenth, will not have a negative effect either on the domestic situation, including the fiscal balances or inflation as well.